TOP ＞ About Us ＞ Leadership ＞ Managing Directors

 Kazuhiko Toyama has started his career with BCG and later became one of the founding members of Corporate Directions, Inc. (CDI), a Tokyo-based independent management consulting firm, eventually becoming its CEO.
 In 2003, he was appointed to lead Industrial Revitalization Corporation of Japan (IRCJ), a government-backed restructuring fund, as COO.
 In 2007, when IRCJ was dissolved, he founded Industrial Growth Platform, Inc. (IGPI), which he currently runs as its CEO.
 He graduated from Faculty of Law of the University of Tokyo and holds an MBA from Stanford University.
 He has passed the Japanese National Bar Examination.

-Vice Chairperson of KEIZAI DOYUKAI (Japan Association of Corporate Executives), Expert member of Council on Economic Fiscal Policy (MOF), Member of The Tax Commission (CAO), Member of Committee for National University Corporation Evaluation, Department of Innovation Program (MEXT), Member of the Council of Experts Concerning the Corporate Governance Code (FSA),
+Vice Chairperson of KEIZAI DOYUKAI (Japan Association of Corporate Executives), Expert member of Council on Economic Fiscal Policy (MOF), Member of The Tax Commission (CAO), Member of the Council of Experts Concerning the Corporate Governance Code (FSA),

-Outside director of OMRON Corporation and Pia Corporation.
+Outside director of Panasonic Corporation and Tokyo Electric Power Company Holdings, Inc..

-He graduated from Tokyo University, Faculty of Law.
+He graduated from Waseda University’s School of Education.